steemit/devportal-tutorials-py/tutorials/1_get_posts/README.md

-# Get Post list with selected filter and tag
+# Get post list with selected filter and tag

 This tutorial pulls a list of the posts from the blockchain with selected filter and tag then displays output.